Coffee Shop Writing: Day 3

 Okay, I was wrong: the biggest problem is the lack of any kind of official response to the community feedback.
 Several people have reverted back to WordPress 2.3.3 rather than fight with the new Admin interface, some are simply not upgrading, and I suspect that others may jump to another blogging platform.
 Me?
 I’ve got a hack in place that I can live with for now, but I’m only going to re-hack WordPress so many times before I start looking elsewhere.

-3. Yes, I call them “design flaws”, and I will continue to do so.
+3 Yes, I call them “design flaws”, and I will continue to do so.
 The attitude that the only constructive approach to resolving these issues is to suggest a solution that does not involve reverting back to the WordPress 2.3.3 design because that would constitute a step “backward” is simply pig-headed.
-The changes to the design could hardly be called a step forward, as they forced efficiency and functionality to take a backseat to making the screen look simple “above the fold”. [back]
+The changes to the design could hardly be called a step forward, as they forced efficiency and functionality to take a backseat to making the screen look simple “above the fold”.

-4. Also known as “disclosure triangles”. [back]
+4 Also known as “disclosure triangles”.

-5. So much for following Otto42’s advice. [back]
+5 So much for following Otto42’s advice.

-Gravatars
+• Gravatars

 WordPressOne of the things I like about WordPress 2.5 is the native support for Gravatars, globally recognized avatars.
 The idea is pretty simple: register with your e-mail address at the Gravatar site, upload a picture (I used a photo of myself, but that’s not a requirement).
 Once your account is set up, anytime you leave a comment on a Gravatar-enabled blog, your e-mail address is sent (using the magic of cryptographic hashing) to the Gravatar server.
 The server then does what servers do best: it serves; specifically, it serves your globally recognized avatar to the requesting blog, which then (typically) displays said avatar next to your comment.